jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 #### Split dataset

 To test the real performance, we split our data into three parts: 70% for training, 20% for validation and 10% for testing.
 Make sure samples are randomized probably in each dataset and each batch of training samples.
 During training, we use the training dataset to build models with different hyperparameters.
 We run those models with the validation dataset and pick the one with the highest accuracy.
 This strategy works if the validation dataset is similar to what we want to predict.
-But, as a last safeguard, we use the 10% testing data for a final insanity check.
+But, as the last safeguard, we use the 10% testing data for a final insanity check.
 This testing data is for a final verification, but not for model selection.
 If your testing result is dramatically different from the validation result, the data should be randomized more, or more data should be collected.

 #### DL framework

-In just six months after the release of TensorFlow from Google in Nov 2015, it became the most popular deep learning framework.
+In just six months after the release of TensorFlow from Google on Nov 2015, it became the most popular deep learning framework.
 While it seems implausible for any challengers soon, PyTorch was released by Facebook a year later and get a lot of traction from the research community.
 As of 2018, there are many choices of deep learning platform including TensorFlow, PyTorch, Caffe, Caffe2, MXNet, CNTK etc ...
 In TensorFlow, you build a computation graph and submit it to a session later for computation.
 In PyTorch, every computation is executed immediately.
 TensorFlow's approach creates a black box that makes debugging in-convenient.
 That is why tf.print become so dominant in debugging TensorFlow.
-The TensorFlow approach should be easier to optimize but yet we have not seen the speedup as it may indicates.
+The TensorFlow approach should be easier to optimize but yet we have not seen the speed up as it may indicate.
 Nevertheless, the competition is so fierce that any feature comparison will be obsolete in months.
 For example, Google already released an alpha version of eager execution in v1.5 to address this issue.
 But there is one key factor triggers the defection of some researchers to PyTorch.
-PyTorch design is end user focus.
+The PyTorch design is end-user focused.
 The API is simple and intuitive.
 The error messages make sense and the documentation is well organized.
-The pre-trained model and data pre-processing in PyTorch is very popular.
+The pre-trained model and data pre-processing in PyTorch are very popular.
 TensorFlow does a great job in matching features.
-But so far, it adopts a bottom-up approach that make things un-necessary complex.
-It may provide flexibility but many of them is rarely used.
+But so far, it adopts a bottom-up approach that makes things un-necessary complex.
+It may provide flexibility but many of them are rarely used.
 The design thinking in TensorFlow can be chaotic.
-For example, it has about half a dozen set of APIs to build models: result of many consolidations and matching competitor offerings.
+For example, it has about half a dozen set of APIs to build models: the result of many consolidations and matching competitor offerings.

-By no mistakes, TensorFlow is still dominating as of Feb 2018.
+Make no mistakes, TensorFlow is still dominating as of Feb 2018.
 The developer community is still much bigger.
 This may be the only factor matters.
 If you want to train the model with hundred machines or deploy the inference engine onto a mobile phone, TensorFlow is the only choice.
-Nevertheless, if other platforms prove themselves to provide what end user needs, we will foresee more deflection for small to mid size projects.
+Nevertheless, if other platforms prove themselves to provide what end-user needs, we will foresee more deflection for small to mid-size projects.

 #### Custom layers

 Built-in layers from DL software packages are better tested and optimized.
 Nevertheless, if custom layers are needed:

-* Unit test the forward pass and back propagation code.
+* Unit test the forward pass and backpropagation code.
 * At the beginning, test with non-random data.
 * Compare the backpropagation result with the naive gradient check.
-* Add tiny ϵ for divison or log computation to avoid NaN.
+* Add tiny ϵ for the division or log computation to avoid NaN.

 #### Randomization

-One of the challenge in DL is reproducibility.
+One of the challenges in DL is reproducibility.

 During debugging, if the input or the initial model parameters are changed from the last session, we need to recompute what the result should be.
 Hence, we explicitly initialize the seed of the randomizer.
 We often use more than one randomizer.
 In our project, we initialize the seeds for python, the NumPy and the TensorFlow.

-For final tuning, we may want to turn off those explicitly seed initialization so we can explore different models for each run.
+For final tuning, we may want to turn off those explicit seed initialization so we can explore different models for each run.
 To reproduce the result of a model, we need need to save (checkpoint) a model and reload the model later.

 ### Optimizer

-Adam optimizer is one of the most popular optimizer in DL, if not the most popular.
-It suites for many problems including models with sparse or noisy gradients.
+Adam optimizer is one of the most popular optimizers in DL, if not the most popular.
+It suits many problems including models with sparse or noisy gradients.
 It achieves good results fast with the greatest benefit of easy to tune.
 Default configuration parameters often do well.

 It combines the advantages of AdaGrad and RMSProp.
 Instead of one single learning rate for all parameters, Adam internally maintains a learning rate for each parameter and separately adapted them as learning unfolds.
-Adam is momentum based with a running record of the gradients.
+Adam is momentum based using a running record of the gradients.
 Therefore, the gradient descent runs smoother and it dampens the parameter oscillation problem due to large gradient and learning rate.

 A less popular option is the SGD using Nesterov Momentum.